mingyyy/progress/learned_concepts.md

 **iterables (if you can call for loop on it)**
 1. list: same or different data type.
-2. range() is a class which is predefined.
+2. range() is a class which is pre-defined. also a generator which creates a list of numbers on the fly.
 3. string
 4. generator: creats each itme on the go. don't need memory.